Martchus/reflective-rapidjson/README.md

 * Serialization and deserialization of datatypes listed under "Supported datatypes"
     * Nesting and inheritance is possible
-    * Adapting 3rdparty structs/classes is supported
+    * Adapting 3rd-party structs/classes is supported
 * Basic error handling when deserializing
 * CMake macro to conveniently include the code generator into the build process
 * Allow to use Boost.Hana

 ### Planned features and TODOs
-There are still things missing which would likely be very useful in practise.
-The following list contains the open TODOs which are supposed to be most relevant in practise:
+There are still things missing which would likely be very useful in practice.
+The following list contains the open TODOs which are supposed to be most relevant in practice:

 * [ ] Allow to specify which member variables should be considered
     * This could work similarly to Qt's Signals & Slots macros.
-    * But there should also be a way to do this for 3rdparty types.
+    * But there should also be a way to do this for 3rd-party types.
     * Note that currently all public, non-static member variables are (de)serialized.
 * [ ] Support getter/setter methods
     * [ ] Allow to serialize the result of methods